do6uk/dapnet_dau/README.md

 What is it?

-A peace of software which will turn an linux-device in a DAPNET-Repeater.
+A peace of software which will turn an linux-device in a DAPNET-repeater.
 You will need some RX-Hardware which is supported by multimon-ng (e.g. RTL-SDR or hardware-RX with audio-device) and a DAPNET-transmitter (e.g. mmdvm with DAPNETGateway or hardware-TX with Unipager).

 * dapnet_sock.py will parse and prepare messages decoded by multimon-ng
 * dapnet_dau.py will act as "core" to interact with your transmitter (mmdvm or Unipager)